-With drive levers in the "park brake" position, shift transmission into desired gear.
-Squeeze both drive levers and move both neutral lock/park brake latches from the "park brake" position.
-For straight ahead motion, smoothly release both drive levers to engage drive wheels.
+With drive levers in the "neutral" or "park brake" position, shift transmission into desired gear.
+Squeeze both drive levers and move both neutral lock/park brake latches from the "neutral" or "park brake" position to the "drive" position.

+For straight ahead motion: Smoothly release both drive levers to engage drive wheels.

-Squeeze right hand drive lever to turn right and left hand drive lever to turn left (See Section 4.1.2).
+For turning: Squeeze the right hand drive lever to turn right and left hand drive lever to turn left (See Section 4.1.3).